What Car Insurance Do I Need in Massachusetts?

 • injuries resulting from the accident must include permanent and serious disfigurement, fractured bone, or substantial loss of hearing or sight.

 If your injuries qualify under this definition, you're not limited to a no-fault claim under your own policy.
-You can hold the at-fault driver responsible for the accident via a third-party car insurance claim or personal injury lawsuit, and you can pursue compensation for all categories of losses, including pain and suffering and all other available non-economic damages (which, again, aren't available in a no-fault claim).
+You can hold the at-fault driver responsible for the accident via a third-party car insurance claim or personal injury lawsuit, and you can pursue compensation for all categories of losses, including pain and suffering and all other available non-economic damages (which, again, aren't available in a no-fault/PIP claim).

 Now that you understand how no-fault car insurance works in Massachusetts, let's look at the state's requirements for different kinds of car insurance coverage.

-Once convicted of driving without insurance in Massachusetts, you can face:
+If you're convicted of driving without insurance in Massachusetts, you can face:

 • a fine of at least $500, and